 not get you through

-the tough times.
-Speak up, ask for what you want, and take more risks to
+feeling vulnerable and broken.
+Speak up, ask for what you want, and

 share your feelings honestly, no